tgroth58/Cistrome_Cancer_GlycoTF_Code/Readme.txt

 	Output from this script will be written into "TF_signaling_enrichment_results"

 TF_GLYCOGENE_NETWORKS
+	generate_bipartite_networks.R: parses cancer-specific TF-glycogene relationships, and generates bipartite networks using the igraph package.
+Fast greedy community detection is then employed on the TF bipartite graph projection to discover communities.
+If communities have more than 5 nodes, glycosylation pathway enrichment and TF signal pathway enrichment using the Reactome API are conducted and saved as results in an R list. get_reactome_table.R: Constructs the Reactome API call using the list of TFs enriched to a particular glycosylation pathway. hyper_geo_test_tfList.R: Given a set of TF-glycogene relationships for a cancer type, it constructs a contingency matrix to determine if a SET of TF disproportionately regulates a glycosylation pathway.

+	Example usage form command line:
+	Rscript generate_bipartite_graph.R BRCA_1

+	Output from this script will be written to "TF_glycogene_grpahTables" which stores graph information in tabular outpu, as well as "TF_glycogene_graphs", which stores the graph structures as igraph objects, and stores glycosylation patwhay and TF signaling pathway enrichments.

 TF_RRA_TESTING:
 	RRA_testing.R: Reads the agglomerated TF-glycosylation pathway results computed across all cancer types and performs robust rank aggregation to find TFs that pervasively regulate